 Ways You Can ‘Accept’ A Contract

 Most formal agreements are accepted by a signature.
-The traditional way is putting ink to paper and sealing the deal.
-However, living in the digital era means many systems have become available online and contracts are no exception.
+The traditional approach is to put ink to paper and seal the deal.
+However, in 2025 many digital systems are available and contracts are no exception.
+Electronic signatures are not only legally recognised but also widely adopted by businesses to expedite agreements and reduce administrative overhead.

 At Sprintlaw, we offer an E-Signature tool where clients can sign and send legal documents electronically.
-You can manage your signatures through our custom-built e-signature platform, which we’ve designed according to our clients’ needs.
-There’s no disruption to your workflow and you can keep all your key legal documents in the one place.
+You can manage your signatures through our custom-built platform designed to integrate seamlessly with your workflow.
+For additional ideas on digital legal solutions, check out our Legal Health Check for Businesses.

 Example

-Dave is a florist and Dan sends him a text asking about a floral arrangement to which Dave replies in the affirmative.
-Dan then replies, ‘Great, I’ll take the floral arrangement and be there to pick it up at 7.30am for $150 on Wednesday’.
+Dave is a florist, and Dan texts him enquiring about a bespoke floral arrangement.
+Dave replies affirmatively, and Dan follows up with, “Great, I’ll take the floral arrangement and be there to pick it up at 7:30am for $150 on Wednesday.”

 What About Verbal Agreements?